 Examination Appeals Procedure for Blue Badge (Level 4), Green Badge (Level 3) and Language Tests

-Candidates at Level 4 and Level 3 are encouraged, in the first instance, to consult their Course Director.
+Blue Badge and Green Badge candidates are encouraged, in the first instance, to consult their Course Director.
 However, if a candidate wishes to make a formal appeal, the procedure to follow is set out in the Institute's Bye Laws.

 It is a candidate's responsibility to read and understand the Appeals Procedure and in particular to be aware that any consideration relating to the assessment which takes place as a consequence of an appeal may lead to an adjustment of the original decision relating to the award in a way which is more, or less, favourable to a candidate.